glfw/glfw/README.md

 installed.
 If it is empty, it is installed to `$PREFIX/lib`.
 If it is set to `64`, it is installed to `$PREFIX/lib64`.

+`GLFW_CLIENT_LIBRARY` determines which client API library to use.
+If set to `opengl` the OpenGL library is used, if set to `glesv1` for the OpenGL ES 1.x library is used, or if set to `glesv2` the OpenGL ES 2.0 library is used.
+The selected library and its header files must be present on the system for this to work.

 `GLFW_BUILD_EXAMPLES` determines whether the GLFW examples are built along with the library.